greenbone/gvmd/INSTALL.md

     createdb -O mattm gvmd
     ```

-4. Setup permissions.
+5. Setup permissions.

     ```sh
-    sudo -u postgres bash  # if you logged out after step 3 psql gvmd
+    sudo -u postgres bash  # if you logged out after step 4 psql gvmd
     create role dba with superuser noinherit;
-    grant dba to mattm;    # mattm is the user created in step 3
+    grant dba to mattm;    # mattm is the user created in step 4
     ```

-5. Create DB extensions (also necessary when the database got dropped).
+6. Create DB extensions (also necessary when the database got dropped).

     ```sh
-    sudo -u postgres bash  # if you logged out after step 4 psql gvmd
+    sudo -u postgres bash  # if you logged out after step 5 psql gvmd
     create extension "uuid-ossp";
     create extension "pgcrypto";
+    create extension "pg-gvm"; # if it is not installed in step 2.
     ```

-6. Make Postgres aware of the gvm libraries if not installed
+7. Make Postgres aware of the gvm libraries if not installed
     in a ld-aware directory.
 For example create file `/etc/ld.so.conf.d/gvm.conf`
     with appropriate path and then run `ldconfig`.

-7. Run Manager as usual.
+8. Run Manager as usual.

-8. To run SQL on the database.
+9. To run SQL on the database.

     ```sh
     psql gvmd